-This charming garden in the English cottage-garden style exhibits plants mentioned in the Bard's poems and plays.
-More than 80 of the plants mentioned in the works of Shakespeare grow here, with spring bulbs being the first to appear as the winter wanes.
+This English cottage-garden style exhibits plants mentioned in the Bard's poems and plays.
+More than 80 of the plants mentioned in the works of Shakespeare grow here.
 Common or Shakespearean names, the botanical name, references for relevant quotations and, in some cases, a graphic representation of the plant, are displayed on labels.

 Spring brings a lovely display of bulbs—starting with snowdrops as early as February followed by a succession of daffodils, fritillary, squill, dwarf irises, and tulips.

 In summer, lettuces, berries, and herbs are interplanted with ornamental plants in the beds to create a European-style kitchen garden, while a gorgeous array of summer blooms like lilies, poppies, and snapdragons bloom alongside.
 Sprays of asters bloom in fall.